subquery/documentation/docs/quickstart/quickstart_chains/bsc.md

 Note that the manifest file has already been set up correctly and doesn’t require significant changes, but you need to import the correct contract definitions and update the datasource handlers.

-We are indexing actions from the MOBOX Farming contract, first you will need to import the contract abi defintion from https://bscscan.com/address/0xa5f8c5dbd5f286960b9d90548680ae5ebff07652#code.
+We are indexing actions from the MOBOX Farming contract, first you will need to import the contract abi defintion from[here]( https://bscscan.com/address/0xa5f8c5dbd5f286960b9d90548680ae5ebff07652#code).
 You can copy the entire JSON and save as a file `mobox.abi.json` in the root directory.

 This section in the Project Manifest now imports all the correct definitions and lists the triggers that we look for on the blockchain when indexing.